brouhaha/glacial/README.md

 * IBM System/360 Model 25 (1968): microcode and scratchpad stored in same physical memory array as user memory
 * DEC PDP-11 (1970): register indirect with postincrement memory addressing mode
 * General Instruments  PIC1650 (1976): skip on memory bit set or clear (popularized by Microchip PIC16C family)

+The doc directory contains a Glacial Microarchitecture document in LaTeX, available in PDF form in the  [Glacial wiki](https://github.com/brouhaha/glacial/wiki).

 ## Acknowledgements